RobSenseTech/Phenix-Guide/README.md

-# <div align = center> PhenixPro DevKit: Programability for Networked Unmanned Systems
+# <div align = center> PhenixPro: Programability for Networked Unmanned Systems

-The PhenixPro DevKit is an intelligent control, computing and networking platform for unmanned systems.
+The PhenixPro is an intelligent control, computing and networking platform for unmanned systems.
 It integrates a Xilinx Zynq SoC, which packaging a dual core ARM Cortex-A9 CPU and FPGA fabric on a signal chip.

 <iframe width="750" height="450" src="https://www.youtube.com/embed/xCQVF-IcDbg" frameborder="0" allowfullscreen></iframe>

-PhenixPro DevKit is also running PhenOS\(based on freeRTOS\) and Linux on each CPU core respectively.
+PhenixPro is also running PhenOS\(based on freeRTOS\) and Linux on each CPU core respectively.
 Attitude estimation, flight control, navigation are implemented by ArduPilot flight control stack \([http://ardupilot.org](http://ardupilot.org)\).
 So far, it only support quadcopter, we call it flying robot.

 * The codebase is hosting on github: [https://github.com/RobSenseTech/PhenixPro\_Devkit.git](https://github.com/RobSenseTech/PhenixPro_Devkit.git).
 * The developers' guide is presenting on: [https://guide.robsense.com/](https://guide.robsense.com/).